-The compensation for private copying supports creative work
+Compensation for private copying supports creative work

-Private copying compensation is also used for the common interests of authors, to promote film and television culture, for example.
-Since 1987, AVEK, a part of our organisation, has supported the production of Finnish documentaries, animations, short films and media art with the private copying funds.
-Together, we have distributed around €63 million of private copying funds to audiovisual authors and supported the making of approximately 2,500 films or other audiovisual productions.
+Private copying levies are also used for the common interests of authors, to promote film and television culture, for example.
+Since 1987, AVEK, a part of our organisation, has supported the production of Finnish documentaries, animations, short films and media art with the private copying levy funds.
+During its 35-year history, AVEK has distributed around EUR 70 million of private copying levy funds to the creators of the audiovisual field and has supported the making of 3,000 films or other audiovisual productions.

-The EU directive concerning copyright and related rights in the information society requires that the copyright owners of works are appropriately compensated for private copying.
+The EU directive concerning copyright and related rights in the information society requires that the copyright holders of works are appropriately compensated for private copying.
 The EU member states can independently decide on the appropriate nature of compensation to the authors of creative work.